bbauska/W3Cx-5of5/README.md

 ![](./images/image473.png){width="6.0in"
 height="3.0993591426071743in"}

-Hi, let\'s talk again about classes, properties and methods.
+Hi, let&apos;s talk again about classes, properties and methods.
 So far, we saw classes that are templates for building objects.
 And in the class, we define properties and methods.
 Properties are for describing the characteristics of each object that will be built.